Nidhibansalll/CEI_DE_WORK/Week-04- DE Concepts/Readme.md

 * **Cloud Infrastructure Management:** Gained practical experience in provisioning, managing, and connecting enterprise-grade Azure resources.
 * **Metadata-Driven Pipelines:** Learned how to build dynamic, error-resistant pipelines by checking dataset properties before initiating heavy data transfers.
 * **Security Best Practices:** Applied the Principle of Least Privilege (PoLP) by managing IAM Reader and Contributor roles for secure access to the storage layers.

+  ## 👩‍💻 Author
+Nidhi Bansal Celebal Technologies — Data Engineering Intern

+⭐ Star this repo if you found it helpful!